-Among the four, all-dark storm-petrel species nesting on islands along the west coast of North America, the Ashy Storm-Petrel is the most northern.
-Confined to California islands and nearby waters, this species is a smoke-gray color that befits its foggy environment.
-Like other storm-petrels, the Ashy Storm-Petrel arrives and departs its breeding colonies only at night; unlike most others, it undertakes no migrations or expansive postbreeding dispersions.
-Rather, Ashy Storm-Petrels frequent their nesting islands for most of the year and feed nearby in offshore waters of the California Current, one of the richest regions of the world ocean.
+Among the four, dark storm-petrel species that nest on xeric islands along the Pacific coast from northern Baja California (Mexico) to northern California (United States), the Ashy Storm-Petrel has the most northerly distribution.
+Foraging in the near-coast waters, this species' dark smoke-gray color befits its often foggy environment.
+Like other storm-petrel species, the Ashy Storm-Petrel arrives and departs its nesting areas only at night—unlike most others, it is nonmigratory and has no expansive post-breeding dispersal.
+Rather, the Ashy Storm-Petrel frequents its nesting islands for most of the year (except to some degree during the autumn molt), and feeds nearby in offshore waters of the California Current, one of the richest ocean regions on the globe.

-Like other members of the order, each pair of reproductively active Ashy Storm-Petrels produce only a single egg in any reproductive season.
-Unlike other storm-petrels that migrate and lay eggs in synchrony with other colony members, the Ashy Storm-Petrel spreads out its egg-laying over several months.
-Periods of incubation and chick growth are each very long by avian standards.
+Like other species in the Order Procellariiformes, the female Ashy Storm-Petrel produces only a single egg in any reproductive season.
+Unlike other storm-petrels that migrate and lay eggs synchronously with other colony members, egg-laying by the Ashy Storm-Petrel is asynchronous and spread over several months.
 The chicks of some pairs can be half grown at the time when other pairs lay their egg.
-Consistent with the extended occupation of the colony and the prolonged nesting duties, molt in the Ashy Storm-Petrel overlaps broadly with breeding, differing from the segregated molt schedules of migratory tube-nosed seabirds.
+Both incubation and nestling periods are very long by avian standards.
+Consistent with the extended occupation of the colony and nesting duties, molt in the Ashy Storm-Petrel also is prolonged and overlaps broadly with breeding; this differs from the segregated molt schedules of migratory procellarids.